gered/views.reagent/views.reagent/README.md

 views system up and running.

-Initialization of the views system is typically either done directly view `views.core/init!` with some special configuration for whatever client/server messaging plugin you're using, or you may be required to call a special "init" function provided by the plugin library to use instead of `views.core/init!`.
+Initialization of the views system is typically either done directly via `views.core/init!` with some special configuration for whatever client/server messaging plugin you're using, or you may be required to call a special "init" function provided by the plugin library to use instead of `views.core/init!`.